Logius-standaarden/fsc-external-contract/specifications.md

 ## Access token

-The external contract reference properties are added to the Access Token.
-FSC Core defines that propereties added to a Grant **MUST** be added the access token as the `prp` claim.
+The External Contract Reference properties are added to the Access Token.
+FSC Core defines that properties added to a Grant **MUST** be added the access token as the `prp` claim.

-Example access token bases on a ServiceConnectionGrant with an external contract reference.
+Example access token bases on a `ServiceConnectionGrant` with an External Contract Reference.

 ```json
 {
     "gid": "fsc.group.example.id",